-Should you choose to terminate a group life policy by defaulting or prepaying a loan, or the plan is terminated automatically, you could be entitled to a partial reimbursement for premiums paid.
+Should you choose to terminate a group life policy by defaulting or prepaying a loan, or the plan is terminated automatically, you could be entitled to partial reimbursement for premiums paid.
 Your certificate should detail how much to expect back from this.
 If a creditor puts life insurance as a requirement for applying for a loan, you could use an existing life insurance policy to make the application.
 Experts, however, recommend going for the more expensive group credit life insurance for it is readily available and convenient for all.
 You also don’t have to provide proof of insurability to qualify for the cover.

 Monthly Debit Ordinary Insurance

 Unlike many other types of insurance, monthly debit insurance premiums are collected by an insurance agent at your home monthly.
 Policyholders may, however, choose to mail the premiums to the insurance company or its agent for convenience purposes.
-Monthly debit insurance policies may at times be costlier than the regular life cover plans.
+Monthly debit insurance policies may at times be costlier than regular life cover plans.

 Some of the factors that contribute to this include:

-- Size of the plan: Small sized policies attract higher premium rates per $1,000 worth of insurance as compared to larger sized life insurance policies.
+- Size of the plan: Small-sized policies attract higher premium rates per $1,000 worth of insurance as compared to larger-sized life insurance policies.

 - Policy expiry time: Most debit policies have a shorter expiry time as compared to regular life insurance plans that last more than two years.
 Going for a plan with a shorter lapse, therefore, attracts higher premium rates.

 - Commission rate: With agents required to make home collections, servicing this is considerably more expensive for the insurance company.
-These costs are however passed down to the policyholder, which again makes it a more expensive option.
+These costs are, however, passed down to the policyholder, which again makes it a more expensive option.

 Modified Life Plan